gaja-project/gaja/README.md

 ## 🔨 Development {#development}

-Gaja's popup uses html and css to display the user options.
+Gaja's uses Html, CSS, and Javascript to get the job done 💪.

-***
-The popup contents can be found in the `popup.htlm` file.
+> The popup contents can be found in the `popup.htlm` file.
 Here we create a form for user interaction.
 ```html
     <form id="popup-form" class="container">
 ```
-This form holds the buttons and toggles for user interaction.
+> This form holds the buttons and toggles for user interaction.
 Currently this form only houses a on / off switch and the size selection radio buttons.
 ***
-The CSS to the popup window can be found in the `popup.css` file.
+> The CSS to the popup window can be found in the `popup.css` file.
 This file is meant to only style the popup.
 This file does not do any subtitle modifications.
 ***
-The script for the functionality of the popup window can be found in `background.js`.
+> The script for the functionality of the popup window can be found in `background.js`.
 In here we add event listeners such as this
 ```js script
     chrome.runtime.onMessage.addListener()
 ```
-to check for any user input on the form and set the default variables for `content.js` to use.
+> to check for any user input on the form and set the default variables for `content.js` to use.
 We can set then set these variables using:
 ```js script
     chrome.storage.sync.set()
 ```
-which sets variable into chrome local storage.
+> which sets variable into chrome local storage.
 These vairables will then speak with our `content.js`.
 ***

-Our `content.js` holds our meat and potatoes.
+> Our `content.js` holds our meat and potatoes.
 In here we have our dual subtitle and font sizing functionality.
 To start, our file holds a listener to check any user changes which should have been toggled by `background.js`.
 Once a user activates the dual subtitles, our first mission is to create a new container for these subtitles in our
 ```js script
     // Creates a subtitle container
     function createNewSubContainer(){